GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-11/genesis-11.englishNatural.md

 which man will hear not the lip of his companion."

-And He-Who-Is (YHWH) scattered them from there over the faces of all the land;
+And He-Who-Is (YHWH) scattered them from there over the face of all the land;
 and they ceased to build the city.
 So moreover he called the name of it Confusion (Babylon), that there He-Who-Is (YHWH) confused the lip of all the land;
-and from there He-Who-Is (YHWH) scattered them over the faces of all the land.
+and from there He-Who-Is (YHWH) scattered them over the face of all the land.